aprilsourz/AF-fullstack-project-backend/README.md

 An API built for a to do list app.
 It has authentication, allowing the user to sign in, sign out, sign up, and change password.
-The API will allow for the creation of new list items, editing existing list items, delete list items, and will get all the list items for the associated user when they sign in.
+The API will allow for the creation of new list items, editing existing list items, deleting list items, and will get all the list items for the associated user when they sign in.

 ## API end-points